slotThe/slotThe.github.io/posts/my-phd-workflow.md

 [XMonad], my setup is heavily skewed in that direction; I will make use of these tools almost every step of the way.
 <!--more-->
-As such, there is a lot of tangential almost relevant bits that I could cover here.
-However, since these aren't directly related to my _research_ workflow—and there is a lot of great resources out there already—I decided to not do this here.[^1]
+As such, there are a lot of tangential almost relevant bits that I could cover here.
+However, since these aren't directly related to my _research_ workflow—and there are a lot of great resources out there already—I decided to not do this here.[^1]

 # High level structure